pabr/leansdr/README.md

 leansdr: Lightweight, portable software-defined radio.

 Copyright (C) 2016 <pabr@pabr.org>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>

-You should have received a copy of the GNU General Public License along with this program.
+> You should have received a copy of the GNU General Public License
+> along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 **leansdr** consists of:
 * A simple data-flow framework for signal processing
-* A library of software-defined radio functions
+* A C++ library of software-defined radio functions
 * Applications built on top of the above.

 Currently the main application is **leandvb**.